cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

     - Results from something else like dataview
 - Do ontologies/taxonomies/frameworks have to be separte at the root-level?
 Can they be intertwined so long as the connection templates are activated based on tags instead of folder structure or something else?

-- Another syntax idea
-    - [key_name :: {positional_value_1, positional_value_2, key_1:value, key_2:value}]
-    - BUT WHAT DECIDES THE TEMPLATE?
-WHAT IS KEY_NAME FOR?
-        -

-- Okay I've got an incredibly complex project but the solution by its nature could be simple.
-Essentially, I need to emulate, in an Obsidian vault, graph-DB-like connections with structured data for those connections.
-Here's an example.
-I have a structured workspace wiki that i want to be able to, on the fly, map to a structured framework.
-Here's the issue.
-There could be a piece of evidence in the workspace wiki that i want to map as a ___ (whatever) to the framework along with structured data for that linkage/connection/edge.
-I need a way to do that.
-The issue is that I'm attaching structured information for that edge to an unstructured file which makes it harder to search and likely to interact with other complex syntactical things on that Obsidian note page.
-The idea could be to have an intermediate hash-mapped or something rather note page between links and the structure or template of that intermediary is defined by some simple structure when the link is instantiated.

-- Your essentially mapping a structured workspace (one ontology) to another structured framework (another ontology)

 - https://forum.obsidian.md/t/a-proposal-for-rendering-block-embeds-inline/27093/84

 - Many to many